WictorT/randomly-priced-games/README.md

 ```
 docker-compose exec php ./bin/phpunit
 ```
-- To launch tests with code coverage and logging you can use the command:
+- To launch tests with code coverage you can use:
 ```
 docker-compose exec php ./bin/phpunit --coverage-html coverage
 ```